Skip to content

 _DFF_SCRIPT_ID str All Script ID "demo__basic"

-_DFF_FUNC_ID str All Function ID "demo__basic.hello_world"
+_DFF_FUNC_ID str All Func ID "demo__basic.hello_world"

-_DFF_FUNC_NAME str All Function Name "hello_world"
+_DFF_FUNC_NAME str All Func Name "hello_world"

 _DFF_START_TIME int All Actual Start Time (seconds) 1625651910